-- The Physical Resource and Import tab of the System template includes a flexible capacity column and a flexible capacity category drop down list in which LSEs are to report flexible MW capacity procured by category.
-Similarly, LSEs must specify MCC buckets on the resource tabs using the drop down list in the relevant column. - The Local and Flexible RA template includes a reporting tab for year-ahead flexible RA requirements, three tabs (for 2021, 2022, and 2023) in which to report resources that the LSE wishes to count towards local RA requirements in those years, and three summary tabs (for 2021, 2022, and 2023) that summarize local and flexible requirements and procurement, as applicable.
-The template also includes two tabs in which LSEs must report any other local resources that are owned or under contract in 2021, 2022, and 2023 but that are not being used to meet local RA requirements in the reporting tabs. - The Demand Response tab is used to report all DR capacity that is either allocated (utility-run DR) or not allocated (e.g. DRAM).
+- report any other local resources that are owned or under contract in 2023, 2024, and 2025 but that are not being used to meet local RA requirements in the reporting tabs. - The Demand Response tab is used to report all DR capacity that is either allocated (utility-run DR) or not allocated (e.g. DRAM).
 The first few rows of the DR tab automatically pull credits for IOU DR programs (DR allocations) from the LSE Allocations tab, and LSEs manually enter any non-allocated DR capacity in the rows beneath the allocations.
-Specifically, LSEs should use this tab to manually enter the System capacity value for non-allocated DR resources in Year Ahead RA filings and to manually enter both the System and Local capacity value for non-allocated DR resources whose Load Impact Protocols have been accepted and which have CAISO resource IDs.)
+Specifically, LSEs should use this tab to manually enter the System capacity value for non-allocated DR resources in Year Ahead RA filings and to manually enter both the System and Local capacity value for non-allocated DR resources in Month Ahead RA filings.
+(LSEs should only list DR resources whose Load Impact Protocols have been accepted and which have CAISO resource IDs.)
 The Demand Response tab adds transmission and distribution (T&D) line losses to the capacity of third party DR resources that to not already have these losses embedded in their NQC values.
-Total DR capacity (allocated and not allocated) then flows through into the Summary tabs, where a 15% PRM is added for compliance.
+Total DR capacity (allocated and not allocated) then flows through into the Summary tabs, where a 9% PRM is added for compliance.

-4. The Filing Process
+5. The Filing Process

-Decision (D.)05-10-042 established a Year Ahead and Month Ahead System RAR for LSEs under the jurisdiction of the CPUC.
+Decision (D.) 05-10-042 established a Year Ahead and Month Ahead System RAR for LSEs under the jurisdiction of the CPUC.
 D.06-06-064 expanded the RA program to include a Year Ahead Local RAR, and D.10-12-038 adopted a Local RA True-up Process for compliance year 2012 and onward.
 D.13-06-024 and D.14-06-050 adopted an interim Flexible RA Framework and Flexible RA requirements for 2015-2017.
 D.19-02-022 adopted a three year forward Year Ahead local RA requirement beginning in the 2020 RA compliance year.
 Below is a breakdown of the Year Ahead and Month Ahead RA requirements.